6.5-magnitude quake strikes Indonesia's Java island

 JAKARTA: A strong 6.5-magnitude earthquake rocked Indonesia's main island of Java late on Friday (Dec 15), leaving at least one person dead and rattling nerves in the capital Jakarta.

-There was no immediate indication of a tsunami, but authorities said they had issued a warning following the tremor, which struck a coastal region about 300km from the capital.
+There was no immediate indication of a tsunami, but authorities said they had issued a warning following the tremor.

 National disaster mitigation agency spokesman Sutopo Purwo Nugroho said a 62-year-old had died in the Ciamis region in West Java after becoming trapped in a collapsed house.